 Classic Cuba Tour Itinerary

 The people of Cuba are the country’s treasure and its most dynamic force.
 They are extremely friendly and generous of spirit, resourceful, resilient, and incredibly open to sharing their personal lives and their country with visitors.
 With our eyes and hearts open, we travel off the beaten tourist trail to better understand this intriguing country through direct exchanges with the Cuban people.
-Our upscale privately run hotels are owned by individuals who have a flair for design, amazing service and a unique charm.
+Our upscale privately run hotel is owned by individuals who have a flair for design, amazing service and a unique charm.

 Orientation with local guide.
 Discuss the week ahead as well logistical issues such as changing money and other cultural norms.

-Day 2 – Havana
+Day 2 – Havana – Plazas, Revolution Museum, Fabrica De Arte

 • Breakfast at home